-- (1) If the Bailiff is satisfied by information on oath laid by a Police Officer or officer of the Committee that there are reasonable grounds for suspecting - (a) that an offence under this Law has been or is being committed on any premises; and - (b) that evidence that the offence has been or is being committed is on those premises;

-the Bailiff may issue a warrant authorising any Police Officer or officer of the Committee named therein to enter and search the premises within one month from the date of issue of the warrant.
+- (1) If the Bailiff is satisfied by information on oath laid by a Police Officer, or officer in an administration of the States for which the Minister is assigned responsibility, that there are reasonable grounds for suspecting - (a) that an offence under this Law has been or is being committed on any premises; and - (b) that evidence that the offence has been or is being committed is on those premises, the Bailiff may issue a warrant authorizing any Police Officer named therein, or officer named therein being an officer in an administration of the States for which the Minister is assigned responsibility, to enter and search the premises within one month from the date of issue of the warrant.

-(2) Any Police Officer or officer of the Committee entering or searching any premises in pursuance of a warrant under paragraph (1) may use reasonable force if necessary and may seize anything found there which he has reasonable grounds to believe may be required to be used in evidence in any proceedings for an offence under this Law.
+(2) Any Police Officer, or officer in an administration of the States for which the Minister is assigned responsibility, entering or searching any premises in pursuance of a warrant under paragraph (1) may use reasonable force if necessary and may seize anything found there which the officer has reasonable grounds to believe may be required to be used in evidence in any proceedings for an offence under this Law.

-Evidence by certificate
+13 Evidence by certificate

-- (1) In any proceedings for an offence under this Law a certificate purporting to be signed by a person authorized in that behalf by the Committee and stating - (a) that he has examined - shall be admissible as evidence of the fact that, on that day, no classification certificate had been issued in respect of the video work concerned.
+- (1) In any proceedings for an offence under this Law a certificate purporting to be signed by a person authorized in that behalf by the Minister and stating - (a) that the person has examined - (i) the record maintained in pursuance of arrangements made by the designated authority, shall be admissible as evidence of the fact that, on that day, no classification certificate had been issued in respect of the video work concerned.

-- (i) the record maintained in pursuance of arrangements made by the designated authority; and - (ii) a video work (or part of a video work) contained in a video recording identified by the certificate; and - (b) that the record shows that, on the date specified in the certificate, no classification certificate had been issued in respect of the video work concerned;
+- (ii) a video work (or part of a video work) contained in a video recording identified by the certificate; and - (b) that the record shows that, on the date specified in the certificate, no classification certificate had been issued in respect of the video work concerned.

-- (3) A certificate under paragraph (1) of this Article may also state - that the video work concerned differs in such respects as may be specified from another video work examined by the person so authorized and identified by the certificate; - (b) that the record shows that, on a date specified in the certificate under paragraph (1) of this Article, a classification certificate was issued in respect of that other video work;

-and if it does so, it shall be admissible as evidence of the fact that the video work concerned differs in those respects from the other video work.
+- (2) A certificate under paragraph (1) may also state - (a) that the video work concerned differs in such respects as may be specified from another video work examined by the person so authorized and identified by the certificate; and - (b) that the record shows that, on a date specified in the certificate under paragraph (1), a classification certificate was issued in respect of that other video work, and if it does so, it shall be admissible as evidence of the fact that the video work concerned differs in those respects from the other video work.

-- (3) In any proceedings for an offence under this Law, a certificate purporting to be signed by a person authorized in that behalf by the Committee and stating - (a) that he has examined - (i) the record maintained in pursuance of arrangements made by the designated authority; and

-- (ii) a video work (or part of a video work) contained in a video recording identified by the certificate; and - (b) that the record shows that, on the date specified in the certificate under this paragraph, a classification certificate was issued in respect of the video work concerned and that a document identified by the certificate under this paragraph is a copy of the classification certificate so issued:

-shall be admissible as evidence of the fact that, on that date, a classification certificate in terms of the document so identified was issued in respect of the video work concerned.
+- (3) In any proceedings for an offence under this Law, a certificate purporting to be signed by a person authorized in that behalf by the Minister and stating - (a) that the person has examined - (i) the record maintained in pursuance of arrangements made by the designated authority, and - (ii) a video work (or part of a video work) contained in a video recording identified by the certificate; and - (b) that the record shows that, on the date specified in the certificate under this paragraph, a classification certificate was issued in respect of the video work concerned and that a document identified by the certificate under this paragraph is a copy of the classification certificate so issued, shall be admissible as evidence of the fact that, on that date, a classification certificate in terms of the document so identified was issued in respect of the video work concerned.